philchute/ASP-site/wwwroot/markdown/ccgs.md

 ### Yu-Gi-Oh

 Yu-Gi-Oh! is another legacy CCG that is still around after many years.
 Created in 1999 by Konami, it was originally quite similar to MtG but has evolved in its own way.
 Card draw is a major resource in Yu-Gi-Oh, so you are often strongest on your first turn, when you have the most cards, rather than in MtG where you build up to more powerful plays.
 It has a reputation for more complicated mechanics than other CCGs, with complicated cards and decks; nearly every deck in Yu-Gi-Oh plays like a combo deck in other games.
 Somewhat uniquely, the game does not have card rotation, so power creep has made modern decks absurdly powerful.
-Konami recently made the 'Time Wizard' format official, where the legal cards are based on a previous time, for example '[goat](https://formatlibrary.com/formats/goat)' format from 2005 or '[edison](https://formatlibrary.com/formats/edison)' format from 2010.
+There is now an unoffical 'Time Wizard' format where the legal cards are based on a previous time, for example '[goat](https://formatlibrary.com/formats/goat)' format from 2005 or '[edison](https://formatlibrary.com/formats/edison)' format from 2010.
+Konami has recently introduced a 'Genysis' format where strong cards are assigned a point value and decks must be built under a points limit, typically 100 points.

 Packs are 8 commons and 1 rare card.
 Rares are 1/6 Ultra Rare, 1/12 Secret Rare, otherwise Super Rare.
 24 packs per box.
 [Ban List](https://yugipedia.com/wiki/Historic_TCG_Limitations_Chart/2021%E2%80%93)